Skip to main content

 1. Negative numbering: Cursed Ordinals would be numbered negatively, distinguishing them from traditional Ordinals and highlighting their unique nature.

-2. Future consideration: A pre-determined block height, potentially by the end of the year, would mark the point at which all newly inscribed Cursed Ordinals would be officially recognized as Ordinals.
+2. Future consideration: A pre-determined block height, would mark the point at which all newly inscribed Cursed Ordinals would be officially recognized as Ordinals.
+Existing Cursed Ordinals will continue to be numbered negatively, preserving their distinctive status.
+For collectors, these Cursed Ordinals hold historical value.

 Did this answer your question?